 Between 2002-2003 and 2006-2007, graduation rates for all five racial/ ethnic groups increased at the University of Nebraska.
-At the sector level, community college graduation rates for all five racial/ethnic groups were lower in 2006-2007 than in 2002-2003.
-This decline may be due, in part, to greater numbers of students starting at the community colleges and transferring to other institutions before earning diplomas or other awards.
-There were no consistent increases or decreases between 2002-2003 and 2006-2007 in completion rates within the other sectors of higher education in Nebraska when these rates were analyzed by race/ethnicity.
+In comparison, there were no consistent increases or decreases between 2002-2003 and 2007-2008 in completion rates within the other sectors of higher education in Nebraska when these rates were analyzed by race/ethnicity.